 It might be true to say there is nothing more dangerous than a woman scorned but perhaps these vengeful fathers would give that statement a run for its money.

-The revenge film.
-It’s been a popular theme in Hollywood forever.
+The revenge film has been a popular theme in Hollywood in what seems like forever.
 The 70s gave us pictures like Death Wish, Get Carter, The Outlaw Josey Wales (just to name a few).
-And then you get into the father revenge film.
+And then you get into the father revenge film and vigilantism.
 They say there is nothing more dangerous than a woman scorned but a father avenging his child is pretty darn close.
 Here’s a list of ten fathers who will go to hell and back to avenge the loss of a child.

 10. Sgt Murtaugh